Free Rental Background Check on Myself: Run One Now (5 Quick Steps)

 In this step, make sure to contact the property manager or landlord of the current residence, then go online and examine any court records involving any past evictions.

-Applicants can also inquire of their current landlord if they will disclose your property payment records to the RentBureau.
+Applicants can also inquire of their current landlord if they will disclose their property payment records to the RentBureau.
 The date the lease began, the monthly mortgage amount, and the payment record for the previous 25 months will all show in the “accounts” area of the Experian credit file.

 If the previous rental history isn’t recorded on a service and reported to a credit bureau, that’s okay.
 Applicants can also use bank statements to show consistent rental history.